KyleM157/jettywatch/index.markdown

 | 12:07  | H      |          4.08 |
 | 18:21  | L      |          0.04 |

 Looking like it's going to be blown out.
-Coule be stronger than expected setting up surf for Sunday, but currently the wind looks bad both days.
+Coule be stronger than expected setting up surf for Sunday.

 Notes: There will be swell but wind is very likely to be poor.